p1ass/graphql-redis-realtime-chat/README.md

 2. Open `localhost:8080` and try GraphQL Playground.

-3. We can also try it using a Nuxt.js client.
+3. You can also try it using a Nuxt.js client.
 ```bash
 cd frontend
 yarn